Oleksi89/MinesweeperApp/README.md

 ### Singleton

-Used to create only one game object: [Game](=heads#L16)
+Used to create only one game object: [Game](./Main/GameLogic/Game.cs#L10)

 ### Observer

-Used to notify the UI of game changes (game preparation, win, loss, pause, resume) [IObserver](?ref_type=heads#L126)
+Used to notify the UI of game changes (game preparation, win, loss, pause, resume) [Observer](./Main/GameLogic/Observers)

 ### Factory Method

-[CellFactory](?ref_type=heads) - This is a factory class that has a static createCell method.
-This method accepts the cell type (type) and its coordinates.
+[CellFactory](./Main/GameLogic/Cells/CellFactory.cs) - This is a factory class that has a static createCell method.
+This method accepts the cell type and its coordinates.

 Based on the transferred cell type, it creates the corresponding object.

 Depending on the type of game, it creates an EmptyCell, MineCell, or NumberCell class object.

 ### Strategy

 The "strategy" pattern is used in the logic of substituting the parameters of the board generation depending on the chosen difficulty of the game.
+[DifficultyLevelStrategy](./Main/GameLogic/DifficultyLevelStrategy)

 ### Lightweight

-The "lightweight" pattern allows to save memory when changing the [CellControl](?ref_type=heads#L126) display.
-The [CellAppearanceFactory](?ref_type=heads#L126) class stores already created [CellAppearance](?ref_type=heads#L126) objects in the _appearances dictionary and reuses them when an object of the same type needs to be created.
+The "lightweight" pattern allows to save memory when changing the [CellControl](./Main/Controls/CellControl.cs) display.

+The [CellAppearanceFactory](./Main/CellAppearance/CellAppearanceFactory.cs) class stores already created [CellAppearance](./Main/CellAppearance/CellAppearance.cs) objects in the _appearances dictionary and reuses them when an object of the same type needs to be created.

  So, when changing the display of a CellControl with the same CellAppearance types, a new image will not be initialized, but the same CellAppearance object will be used.

 ## Refactoring Techniques